terrence-ou/MAI-Translator/README.md

 ## Disclaimer

-1. Limited language support
+1. Limited language support due to the language model provider.

-2. Unexpected translation errors
+2. Unexpected translation errors might occur.
+3. The software is still under heavy development; only MacOS version available for now.